gumaerc-testorg/sts.009-spring-2012/content/pages/lecture-notes.md

 {{< tdopen >}}

-How did 17th and 18th century naturalists understand the origins of living things?
+How did 17{{< sup "th" >}} and 18{{< sup "th" >}} century naturalists understand the origins of living things?
 A review of key ideas, particularly in the key science of taxonomy (classification), together with an account of the pervasive influence of natural theology on ideas about the world of life in the English-speaking world before 1800.

 [Lecture 3 (PDF - 1.1MB)]({{< baseurl >}}/resources/mitsts_009s12_lec3)